fluidjeel/traffic-light-2025/Master_prompt.md

 Benchmark Generation: The benchmark_generator_* scripts run the strategies with intentional lookahead bias to establish the theoretical "perfect" performance.

 Realistic Simulation: The simulator_* scripts, particularly the new htf_simulator_advanced.py, run the strategies in a bias-free manner to replicate real-world trading conditions.

+Standardized Logging Architecture (New): A key enhancement has been implemented across all backtesting scripts.
+Each script now saves its output logs to a dedicated, clearly named subdirectory within backtest_logs (e.g., backtest_logs/simulator_htf_advanced/).
+This is controlled by the strategy_name key in each script's configuration and ensures all analytical files are organized and easily accessible.

 Section 4: The Definitive and Exclusive Trading Strategy Logic 4.1.
 The HTF Strategy